sanyamagarwal10/Green-House-Monitoring-System/README.md

  # Technologies Used:
 ~Hardware: Arduino Uno, DHT11 temperature and humidity sensor, soil moisture sensor, relays for control.

-~Software: Arduino IDE for programming the Arduino Uno, PSpice for circuit simulation and testing.
+~Software: Arduino IDE for programming the Arduino Uno, Proteus 8 Professional for circuit simulation and testing.

 ~Communication Protocols: Used serial communication for data transfer between sensors and the Arduino.